In this article:

-One common question involves understanding how very specific actions will affect a credit score.
+One common question involves understanding how specific actions will affect a credit score.
 For example, will closing two of your revolving accounts improve your credit score?
-While this question may appear to be easy to answer, there are many factors to consider.
+While this question may seem easy to answer, there are many factors to consider.

 - Credit scores are based entirely on the information found on an individual's credit report.

 - Any change to the credit report could affect the individual's credit score.